Back to top

 TextileGenesis™

 Since the first pilot in 2020, we have been using Textile Genesis’ blockchain technology to trace man-made cellulosic and recycled polyester fibers.
-This innovative approach ensures full transparency and traceability throughout the supply chain, from raw material sourcing to final product delivery, allowing us to record and verify each step of the fibre’s journey.
+This approach ensures full transparency and traceability throughout the supply chain, from raw material sourcing to final product delivery, allowing us to record and verify each step of the fibre’s journey.

 Textile Exchange